 In a CSA, consumers buy shares in a farm’s output before the growing season starts, and then reap the benefits of the harvest each week as the season progresses.
 CSA members agree to share in the fluctuation and variations inherent in farming, and understand that their produce will be grown with sound sustainable farming practices.
 Members are, in essence, shareholders in the farm, thus becoming invested in its successes and failures.

-In the Spring of 2014, we began a new phase of our CSA development: the CSA Farm Card model.
-Here are the details:
+In the Spring of 2014, we added a new phase to our CSA development: the CSA Farm Card model.